Aaron’s Rod and the Battle of the Crocodiles

 “And Moses and Aaron went in unto Pharaoh, and they did so as the Lord had commanded: and Aaron cast down his rod before Pharaoh, and before his servants, and it became a serpent.

 11 Then Pharaoh also called the wise men and the sorcerers: now the magicians of Egypt, they also did in like manner with their enchantments.
 12 For they cast down every man his rod, and they became serpents: but Aaron’s rod swallowed up their rods.
-13 And he hardened Pharaoh’s heart, that he hearkened not unto them; as the Lord had said” (Exodus 7:10-13).
+13 And he hardened Pharaoh’s heart, that he hearkened not unto them; as the Lord had said” (Exod.
+7:10-13).

 Ezekiel 29:3 defines what the monster was.
-“Speak, and say, Thus saith the Lord God; Behold, I am against thee, Pharaoh king of Egypt, the great dragon that lieth in the midst of his rivers, which hath said, My river is mine own, and I have made it for myself” (Ezekiel 29:3).
+“Speak, and say, Thus saith the Lord God; Behold, I am against thee, Pharaoh king of Egypt, the great dragon that lieth in the midst of his rivers, which hath said, My river is mine own, and I have made it for myself” (Ezek.
+29:3).

 The monster of Exodus 7:10, the dragon of Ezekiel 29:3 is the crocodile of the Nile River.
 Ezekiel told the Pharaoh of Egypt of his generation that God was going to put a hook in his jaws and capture him.
 These were words of judgment based on a historical precedent.